 · become more rebellious

 · change their sleep habits

 · bend the rules more

 · pay more attention to their physical appearance

 · experiment with different social scenes

 With so much change, this can feel like a scary time for you and your child.
 You might be worried about protecting your child-parent relationship or keeping your child on a positive path.
 Your child might also start experiencing signs of anxiety as they try to navigate friendships during this in-between phase.
-Seeking therapeutic services might be helpful if you notice major personality changes, mood shifts, or behaviors in your child.
+Seeking therapeutic services might be helpful if you notice major personality changes, mood shifts, or change of behavior in your child.

 WellNest Counseling is here to support you through this transient time.
 We use play therapy and activity therapy depending on the developmental level of your kiddo and your goals.
 Play is a child’s natural language.
 It is how they process and integrate their understanding of the world.
 As kids grow, they start to enter into activity therapy.
 This approach is a more directive and your skilled therapists will plan fun and safe activities to work on and meet therapeutic goals.
 Each activity is intentional and with purpose.
 We believe you are the expert on your kiddo and we are the expert in child development.
 You will receive parent support along side your child’s individual therapy.
 We will work together to meet your goals.

 What a session will look like